Compassionate Care for Geriatric Pets

 Tips:

-• Weigh your dog monthly and track any weight changes
+• Weigh your pet monthly and track any weight changes

 • Observe eating and drinking habits for noticeable changes